UodessHathor/6_PHYSICAL_ACTIVITY_RECOGNITION/README.md

 # Welcome!
-A Data Science project made in group is available here 🩵
+A group project data science is available here 🩵

 This project has been made by :
  * 👩🏻 Eugenia **MELLANO**